Transistor4aCPU/gpu-passthrough-script/README.md

-# gpu-passthrough-script
+# GPU passthrough script
-Am interactive script that configures gpu passthrough on debian based linux systems
+An interactive script that configures gpu passthrough on debian based linux systems